 Closed voicings: you stack 3rd intervals, the distance between the lowest and the highest note in the chord is less than an octave.

-Open Voicings: the distance from lowest to highest note in the chord is more than an octave.
+Open Voicings: the distance from the lowest to the highest note in the chord is more than an octave.
 The chord tones don’t go in order, leaving gaps.

 For example: C G B E

-In that voicing: the E note between C and G is skipped and appears up an octave higher, and the C note between B and E is skipped, and appear an octave lower.
+In that voicing: the E note between C and G is skipped and appears up an octave higher, and the C note between B and E is skipped and appears an octave lower.

 The distance from C to highest note E is a 10th interval, which is larger than an octave.

 All the different ways you can re-organize the root, 3rd, 5th, and 7th in a chord, lead to different open chord voicings for any given chord.